nimiq-community/go-client/README.md

 ## Installation

-*Placeholder; how to add this client to a proect.*
+*Placeholder; how to add this client to a project.*

-## Contribute
+## Contributions

 This implementation was originally contributed by [*Placeholder; Your name with link to GitHub*](https://github.com/nimiq/).

-All future contributions are welcome as pull request.
+Please send your contributions as pull requests.
-Please refer to the issue tracker for ideas.
+Refer to the [issue tracker](issues) for ideas.

 ## License